How to Transplant Your Plants to Bigger Pots

 I ordered this fiddle leaf fig plant two years ago when the pandemic started.

-I think I was looking for a new hobby.
+I think I was looking for a new hobby and hoping that I had a bit of a green thumb.

 Making sourdough bread didn’t stick but growing plants did!

-I even expanded into other varieties and figured out the easiest plants to grow.
+I even expanded into other varieties with new plants and figured out the easiest plants to grow.

 Maybe, since plants are now one of my top decor items in the kitchen, it compensates for my poor sourdough baking skills!